-The Superintendent shall serve at the District's Freedom of Information Officer and is assigned all duties and powers of that office as provided in FOIA.
+Currently the District Superintendent serves as the District's Freedom of Information Officer and is assigned all duties and powers of that office as provided in FOIA.
 The Superintendent may delegate these duties and powers to one or more designees but the delegation shall not relieve the Superintendent of the responsibility for the action that was delegated.
 The designees for this purpose in the absence of the Superintendent are the District Business Manager and the District Administrative Secretary.
 The Superintendent shall report all FOIA requests and the status of the District's response to the Board at each regular meeting.

 The District's public records are defined as records, reports, forms, writings, letters, memoranda, books, papers, maps, photographs, microfilms, cards, tapes, recordings, electronic data processing records, electronic communications, recorded information and all other documentary materials pertaining to the transaction of public business, regardless of physical form or characteristics, having been prepared by or for, or having been or being used by, received by, in the possession of, of under the control of the School District.

 A request for inspection and/or copies of public records must be made in writing and may be submitted by personal delivery, mail, telefax, or email directed to the District's Freedom of Information Officer.
 Individuals making a request are not required to state a reason for the request other than to identify when the request is for commercial purpose or when requesting a fee waiver.
 All requests for inspection and copying shall immediately be forwarded to the District's Freedom of Information Officer or designee.

 The Freedom of Information Officer shall approve all request for public records unless:

 - The requested material is exempt from inspection and copying by the Freedom of Information Act; or